hanseaston/link-prediction-robustness-project/README.md

 1. Clone the repo onto your machine with `git clone https://github.com/hanseaston/LinkPredictionOGB.git`
 2. Navigate to the directory with `cd LinkPredictionOGB`
 3. Create a new conda environment `conda env create --name link-pred --file environment.yml`
-    - if you find pip requirements still missing, run `pip3 install -r requirements.txt`
+    - If you find pip requirements still missing, run `pip3 install -r requirements.txt`
+    - `environment_no_build.yml` might be required instead, and the user may need to manually remove packages from the .yml file.
 4. Implement your portion of the code in `models` and test your implementations in `experiments`